majestic moutnains banner

 Environmental Archaeology

-This is a broad subdiscipline that examines human interaction with the natural world (24).
-It's divided into three broad areas:
+This broad subdiscipline examines human interaction with the natural world.
+It's divided into three main areas:

-• Archaeozoology, the study of how humans interacted with animals in the past.
-This examines ancient hunting practices and the transition to farming.
-Professionals in this area will spend a lot of time looking at bones and apply spatial analysis, distribution models and animal husbandry
+• Archaeozoology studies how humans interacted with animals in the past - ancient hunting practices, the transition to farming, and the distribution of animal species.
+Professionals here spend a lot of time on bone analysis and spatial modeling.

 Ethnoarchaeology